Full day Bhagirathi Rafting Trip (42 km.)

 Morning | 9:00 AM – Safety Briefing & Gear Up

 Arrive at the rafting start point below Koteswar Dam.
-Our IRF-certified guides conduct a comprehensive safety briefing covering:
+Our guides conduct a comprehensive safety briefing covering:

 • Paddle commands (forward, back, left, right, stop)